QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   she claims; in reality, it's mostly for feuds over programming language superiority, Vim vs. Emacs wars, and tabs vs. spaces crusades).

-- A backend PGP vault.
-This offline qube holds her PGP code signing keys and is securely shared among several projects.
-Only the frontend qubes she explicitly authorizes have access to this qube, and even then, they only have access through the secure [Split GPG](/doc/split-gpg/) system so that her private keys aren't at risk.
+- A GPG backend vault.
+Vaults are completely offline qubes that are isolated from the network.
+This particular vault holds Alice's private keys (e.g., for code signing and email) and is securely accessed by several other "frontend" qubes via the [Split GPG](/doc/split-gpg/) system.
+Split GPG allows only the frontend qubes that Alice explicitly authorizes to have the ability to request PGP operations (e.g., signing and encryption) in the backend vault.
+  Even then, no qube ever has direct access to Alice's private keys except the backend vault itself.

 - A password manager vault.
-This is where she runs her offline password manager for logging into everything.
+This is another completely offline, network-isolated qube where Alice uses her offline password manager to store all of her usernames and passwords.
+She uses the [secure copy and paste system](/doc/how-to-copy-and-paste-text/) to quickly copy credentials into other qubes whenever she needs to log into anything.

 - Personal qubes.
 One of the things Alice loves the most about Qubes is that she can use it for both work *and* personal stuff without having to worry about cross-contamination.
 Accordingly, she has several qubes that pertain to her personal life.
-For example, she has a vault that holds her medical documents, test results, and vaccination records.
-She has another vault for her government documents, birth certificate, scans of her passport, and so on.
+For example, she has an offline vault that holds her medical documents, test results, and vaccination records.
+She has another offline vault for her government documents, birth certificate, scans of her passport, and so on.
 She also has some personal social media accounts in a separate qube for keeping up with family members and friends from school.

 When she finishes her work for a given client, Alice sends off her deliverables, [backs up](/doc/how-to-back-up-restore-and-migrate/) the qubes